LAST UPDATE: 24th Sept 2020 3pm

-As of the 4th of July wedding ceremonies in England can proceed with up to 30 people.
-As of 15th of August, wedding receptions in the form of a sit-down meal can proceed for up to 30 people.
-This number does include suppliers, except venue staff or third party catering staff.
-Unfortunately, these receptions should not take place in private homes or adjoining outdoor spaces such as gardens.
-It’s important to check that your venue is able to adhere to guidelines and host your ceremony safely as they may not be equipped to cater for a socially distanced ceremony or reception for 30 people.
+As of 28th of September, weddings can proceed for up to 15 people.
+This number includes the couple, witnesses and guests.
+Anyone working is not included as part of the limit on attendees.
+Unfortunately, receptions should not take place in private homes or adjoining outdoor spaces such as gardens.
+It’s important to check that your venue is able to adhere to guidelines and host your ceremony safely as they may not be equipped to cater for a socially distanced ceremony or reception for 15 people.

 We are with you every step of the way and we’ll, of course, share all of the industry advice that we can.
 We’ve combed through all of your questions and concerns about the COVID-19 pandemic and how it may impact your wedding and have answered them below.
 You can also find all of our COVID-19 related posts here.

 We have designed this post to shine a light on the action steps you can take.